-Pasinex through its wholly-owned subsidiary Pasinex Nevada, entered into an option agreement with Century Lithium Corp. ("Century") (formally Cypress Development Corp) and Caliber Minerals Inc. ("Caliber") (formerly named Silcom Systems Inc.) to earn up to an 80% interest in the Gunman Project (formerly the "Spur Zinc Project") located in White Pine County, Nevada ("Option Agreement").
-The Option Agreement's total consideration to acquire an 80% interest is a combination of cash and Pasinex common shares.
-The Company must incur minimum exploration expenditures totalling US\$2,950,000.
+Until December 31, 2024, Pasinex through its wholly-owned subsidiary Pasinex Nevada, had an option agreement with Century Lithium Corp. ("Century") (formally Cypress Development Corp) and Caliber Minerals Inc. ("Caliber") (formerly named Silcom Systems Inc.) to earn up to an 80% interest in the Gunman Project (formerly the "Spur Zinc Project") located in White Pine County, Nevada ("Option Agreement").
+The Option Agreement's total consideration to acquire an 80% interest was a combination of cash and Pasinex common shares.
+The Company had to incur minimum exploration expenditures totalling US\$2,950,000.

-On September 12, 2019, the Company announced they reached an agreement with Century and Caliber to change the terms relating to the earn in option agreement by changing the date of the US\$100,000 option payment to December 11, 2019 (paid) and deferred the 2019 exploration obligations to 2020.
+On September 12, 2019, the Company reached first amendment agreement with Century and Caliber to change the terms relating to the earn in option agreement by changing the date of the US\$100,000 option payment to December 11, 2019 (paid) and deferred the 2019 exploration obligations to 2020.

-On November 27, 2020, the Company entered into an additional amending agreement with Century and Caliber to extend the deadline for completion of the minimum exploration expenditures to December 31, 2022.
-Also, the deadline to acquire the additional 29% interest, as outlined below, has been extended to December 31, 2024.
+On November 27, 2020, the Company entered into the second amendment agreement with Century and Caliber to extend the deadline for completion of the minimum exploration expenditures to December 31, 2022.
+Also, the deadline to acquire the additional 29% interest, as outlined below, was extended to December 31, 2024.
 As part of the amending agreement the Company changed the name of the project to Gunman Project, agreed to pay US\$15,000 to Century and was required to spend a minimum of US\$200,000 by December 31, 2021, as a condition precedent for the effectiveness of the amending agreement.

-On December 14, 2021, the Company entered into an additional amending agreement with Century and Caliber to extend the deadline to complete the minimum of US \$200,000 of qualified exploration expenditures to on or before June 30, 2022.
+On December 14, 2021, the Company entered into the third amendment agreement with Century and Caliber to extend the deadline to complete the minimum of US \$200,000 of qualified exploration expenditures to on or before June 30, 2022.

-On December 29, 2022, The Company entered into an additional amending agreement with Century and Caliber to extend the deadline for completing the First Option Conditions of Exercise to March 31, 2023.
+On December 29, 2022, The Company entered into the fourth amendment agreement with Century and Caliber to extend the deadline for completing the First Option Conditions of Exercise to March 31, 2023.

-The spending and associated ownership is as follows:
+The spending and associated ownership to date is as follows: